radicle-dev/rips/0002-repository-identity.md

 * Strings are not empty, and at most `255` characters long.
 * The `threshold` is not zero and not greater than the number of `delegates`.
 * The items in `delegates` are valid DIDs.
-* The is a `payload` property with at least one payload object and a valid payload ID.
+* There is a `payload` property with at least one payload object and a valid payload ID.

 The Repository Identifier